 What the Murrysville Community Library is doing:

 The Murrsyville Community Library is continuing to monitor the situation and to put public safety first.
-At the moment, our Library is closed until further notice.
+At the moment, our Library is closed until Monday, December 28 when the Library will be open for curbside only.
 If the changes to this status will be announced on this page, and on the Murrysville Community Library Facebook page.

 The Library has cancelled all in person programs until further notice.